Nilet/i3currentMedia/README.md

 Screenshot of the script working with SoundCloud

 ### About:
-i3currentMedia is a fork from [@rpieja i3spotifystatus](https://github.com/rpieja/i3spotifystatus) which i recommend to check it out, that uses `playerctl` to get the current media playing from any source, not only spotify, made for myself but it might be what someone else wants.
+i3currentMedia is a fork from [@rpieja's i3spotifystatus](https://github.com/rpieja/i3spotifystatus) which i recommend to check it out, that uses `playerctl` to get the current media playing from any source, not only spotify, made for myself but it might be what someone else wants.

 i3currentMedia is a tiny python script that parses JSON outputed by i3status, adds information about song author and title and outputs it to i3bar.